ExpediaGroup/apiary-extensions/hive-hooks/path-conversion-hook/README.md

       </property>
    ```

-3. By default, we leave the hook disabled unless otherwise specified.
+3. By default, the hook is disabled unless otherwise specified.
 In order to use this hook you must explicitly
    set a `hive-site.xml` property named `apiary.path.replacement.enabled` to a truthy value ("true", "True", "yes", etc).
    ```
     <property>